Key Takeaways

-They are one of the top three beverages on the market, with Red Bull in particular selling more than 11.5 billion cans in 2022 alone.
+Energy drinks are one of the top three beverages on the market, with Red Bull, in particular, selling more than 11.5 billion cans in 2022 alone.

 What is Red Bull?